 Their results painted a somewhat bleaker view of EE within the Australian workforce:

-• Overall only 18% of respondents were engaged with their organisation, while a huge 61% were not engaged and 21% actively disengaged.
+Only 18% of respondents reported that they felt engaged with their organisation, while a huge 61% said they were not engaged and 21% identified as actively disengaged.

-• Managers and executives had the highest rates of engagement of all employment levels, however, 75% were either not engaged or actively disengaged.
+Managers and executives showed the highest engagement rates among all employment levels, yet 75% still reported that they were either not engaged or actively disengaged.

-• The most experienced employees had the lowest level of engagement, with only 6% of those employed for more than 10 years indicating that they were engaged with the organisation.
+The most experienced employees showed the lowest engagement levels, with only 6% of those employed for more than 10 years saying they felt engaged with the organisation.
 These are likely to be the very individuals that others look to for mentoring.

 The need to monitor organisational EE and establish effective strategies to encourage or improve EE is clear.
 However, while large studies such as those above can provide an overall picture of the importance of EE and the consequences when it is lacking, they do not provide outcomes or guidance that is specific to the needs of your organisation.